imaitland/blog/README.md

 ```
 yarn build
-cargo run
+cargo run --port 8000
 ```

-With the site running locally, defaults to `port 8080` you can add markdown files to the `/md` directory, make sure their frontmatter conforms to the struct defined in `render.rs`.
+With the site running locally, (defaults to `port 8080`) you can add markdown files to the `/md` directory, make sure their frontmatter conforms to the `Frontmatter` struct defined in `render.rs`.

 To generate a static build run:
 ```